How To Have Difficult Conversations With The People You Love

 Be Kind and Empathise

 Stay away from accusations.
-Accusations are direct attacks on the other person – all this will do is demotivate them.
+Accusations can feel like a direct attack to the other person – all this will do is demotivate them.

 No matter how much you disagree with another person’s point of view, it is their point of view.
 Try to imagine what it is like to walk in their shoes, make it clear that you're willing to do so - before putting your own thoughts across.